appscode/blog/content/post/kubedb-v2024.4.27/index.md

 This release introduces an enhanced monitoring feature for KubeDB-managed Druid deployments by integrating Grafana dashboards.
 These dashboards provide comprehensive insights into various Druid-specific metrics, statuses, as well as visual representations of memory and CPU consumption.
 With this dashboard, users can effortlessly assess the overall health and performance of their Druid clusters, enabling more informed decision-making and efficient management of resources.

-[Here](https://github.com/appscode/grafana-dashboards/tree/master/druid) is the step-by-step guideline
+Have a look [Here](https://github.com/appscode/grafana-dashboards/tree/master/druid) for the step-by-step guide to use the monitoring feature in Druid.

 Here's a preview of the Summary dashboard for Druid.